 Are there rehab centers that treat nicotine addiction?

 While it may be difficult to find rehab centers that only treat nicotine addiction, most rehab centers are well-equipped to deal with chemical dependencies such as nicotine addiction.
 While inpatient treatment may be necessary in extreme cases, outpatient treatment has proven to be effective in treating nicotine addiction.

 These facilities and others will operate differently, but an outpatient program begins with a detox stage.
-This is like quitting cold turkey, but with medical staff to watch you during this process and help with the withdrawal symptoms.
+This is like quitting cold turkey, but with medical staff to watch a patient during this process and help with the withdrawal symptoms.
 This can be the hardest part for many, but when it is over the counseling phase of the recovery begins.
-In this, your body will be denied any and all nicotine (no patches are gum) and talk therapy will be utilized to help you understand your addiction and get through it.
+In this, the body will be denied any and all nicotine (no patches are gum) and talk therapy will be utilized to help one understand their addiction and get through it.

-When You Can’t Quit On Your Own, Rehab Maybe the Answer
+When a Person Can’t Quit On Their Own, Rehab Maybe the Answer

-If self-pacing your quitting process just does not seem to be working for you, no matter how hard you try, the time might come for you to find a professional center.
+If self-pacing a quitting process just does not seem to be working, no matter how hard a person tries, the time might come for one to find a professional center.
 Nicotine Treatment Centers exist.
-Many can be found online along with valuable info such as which one is the closest one to you, what they charge for addiction, and what types of insurance they accept.
-Rehab is usually pricey, but the stay time is usually shorter than the stay required for treating other drug addictions, though the addiction is taken no less serious and your treatment will receive the same care.
+Many can be found online along with valuable info such as which one is the closest one to a smoker, what they charge for addiction, and what types of insurance they accept.
+Rehab is usually pricey, but the stay time is usually shorter than the stay required for treating other drug addictions, though the addiction is taken no less serious and the treatment will receive the same care.

 How much does rehab cost for smokers?

 Here are some examples of treatment centers in the US that treat nicotine addiction: